Licá

-Luís Carlos Pereira Carneiro (born 8 September 1988), known as Licá, is a Portuguese footballer who plays as a right winger who plays for ACDR Lamelas.
+Luís Carlos Pereira Carneiro (born 8 September 1988), known as Licá, is a Portuguese footballer who plays as a right winger for ACDR Lamelas.

 He amassed Primeira Liga totals of 229 matches and 40 goals over 11 seasons, after starting his professional career with Académica.
-He represented six other top-flight clubs, mainly Estoril and Belenenses SAD.
+He represented six other top-flight clubs, mainly Estoril and B-SAD.
 He also had brief spells in Spain and England.

 Licá won one cap for Portugal, in 2013.

 Club career

 Early years

 Born in Lamelas, Castro Daire, Licá joined Académica de Coimbra from the lower leagues in 2007, aged 19.
 He appeared rarely for the club over two Primeira Liga seasons, also being loaned to another modest side, G.D.
 Tourizense, during his contract; he scored his first goal in the top division on 22 February 2009, helping to a 3–1 home win against C.S.
 Marítimo.

 In the 2010 January transfer window, Licá moved on loan to C.D.
 Trofense in the Segunda Liga, netting five goals in 27 games in his first full season as the Trofa team narrowly missed on promotion.
 From 2011 to 2013, he represented G.D.
-Estoril Praia; after finding the net on 12 occasions in his first year, being essential as his team returned to the top flight after seven years, he added six in all 30 matches in the second to help them overachieve for a final fifth position, with the subsequent qualification to the UEFA Europa League.
+Estoril Praia; after finding the net on 12 occasions in his first year, being essential as his team returned to the top flight after seven years, he added six in all 30 matches in the second to help them overachieve for a final fifth position, with the subsequent qualification for the UEFA Europa League.

 Porto

 Licá signed for FC Porto on 29 May 2013, agreeing to a four-year contract.
-He scored his first official goal for his new team on 10 August, the first in a 3–0 victory over Vitória S.C. for the Portuguese Supercup.
+He scored his first official goal for his new team on 10 August, the first in a 3–0 victory over Vitória S.C. in the Supertaça Cândido de Oliveira.

 On 1 August 2014, deemed surplus to requirements as practically all Portuguese players by new manager Julen Lopetegui, Licá was loaned to La Liga club Rayo Vallecano in a season-long move.
 He made his debut in the competition on 21 September, starting in a 4–2 away loss to Villarreal CF.